denfromufa/pyorcy/README.rst

    be done with cython pure python mode, but unlike pyorcy this approach does not offer you all the cython capabilities.

 #.
 Launch the automatic compilation, triggered by a function decorator.
+This a
+   mechanism which is similar to what numba offers.

 Check the examples: ``examples/compute_main.py`` and ``examples/compute_function.py`` for a quick understanding the mechanism.

-Note that pyorcy provides a decorator mechanism which is similar to what numba offers.

 Mechanism
 ---------